polterguy/phosphorusfive/plugins/p5.web/README.md

 ```
 /* ... rest of code ... */
 find-widget
+  foo
     literal:bar1
 find-widget
 find-widget-like
+  foo
     literal:bar1
     literal:bar2
 ```

-Also these Active Events can take expressions as their arguments.
-However, the currently value iterated for the expression, will not be returned as previously mentioned.
-Consider this code.
+These Active Events can also take expressions as their arguments.

 ```
 create-container-widget:foo1